prasadshreyas/mime-image-editor/README.md

 - Integrate enums into the model interface

 The Model interface now has enums which are used to represent the different types of brightness and color channels.
-This lets the controller and the view know what type of brightness or color channel are available.
+This lets the CLIController and the view know what type of brightness or color channel are available.

 - Fixing design issues